LSchlierf/CrashTestFuzz/README.md

 ./exportVisualization.py path/to/result1.json path/to/result2.json ...
 ```

 The generated files are placed next to the given `.json` files.
-If the `.json` file is in the `logs/thesut/...` folder, the script will automatically detect the proper SUT, otherwise you will be prompted to enter the SUT name.
+If the `.json` file is in the `logs/thesutname/...` folder, the script will automatically detect the proper SUT name, otherwise you will be prompted to enter the SUT name.

 ## Adding your own SUT

 CrashTestFuzz is extensible with further SUTs.
 The following section descibes the requirements to add your own SUT.

-### Docker image etc.
+### Docker image etc

 Your SUT should run inside a Docker container.
 The SUT folder should be made in the following structure: